timescale/docs/timescaledb/overview/core-concepts/distributed-hypertables.md

 # Distributed hypertables

-TimescaleDB supports distributing hypertables across multiple nodes (that is, a cluster) by leveraging the same hypertable and chunk primitives as described above.
-This allows TimescaleDB to scale inserts and queries beyond the capabilities of a single TimescaleDB instance.
+You can have hypertables distributed across multiple nodes in the form of a cluster, using the same hypertable and chunk mechanism used in single hypertables.
+This allows you to scale inserts and queries beyond the capabilities of a single TimescaleDB instance.

 Distributed hypertables and regular hypertables look very similar, with the main difference being that distributed chunks are not stored locally.
-There are also some features of regular hypertables that distributed hypertables do not support (see section on [current limitations][distributed-hypertable-limitations]).
+There are also some features of regular hypertables that distributed hypertables do not support.
+For more information, see the section on [current limitations][distributed-hypertable-limitations].

 ## Distributed databases and nodes

 A distributed hypertable exists in a *distributed database* that consists of multiple databases stored across one or more TimescaleDB instances.
-A database that is part of a distributed database can assume the role of either an **access node** or a **data node** (but not both).
+A database that is part of a distributed database can assume the role of either an access node or a data node, but not both.

 A client connects to an access node database.
 The access node then distributes the requests and queries appropriately to data nodes, and